-- In above photo you’ll also notice the paint started peeling.
+- In above photo you’ll also notice the paint started peeling. you need to be careful when painting Billy bookcase.
 I made the right call with taping off, BUT, if you do that, you’ll need to peel it off and add back new tape with every single coat you do.
 I laid it down once and by the time all my coats were done, it was sticking and peeling.
 Again, not a good look.

 - Spray primer DID NOT work for us.
 It just kept shooting out clumps (we tried 5 different cans!) so if you want to primer, just paint it.

-- I was warned AGAINST spray adhesive for the wallpaper, as it is less forgiving than the paste.
+- The best wallpaper adhesive, for me, is the paste.
+I was warned AGAINST spray adhesive for the wallpaper, as it is less forgiving than the paste.
 If you use the spray, it’s going to cling instantly, whereas with the paste, you can slide it around a bit before it dries.

 - Some have asked why I even painted and didn’t just get the darker IKEA bookcase.
 Although the color appears black online, is actually a black-brown color.
 I wanted a true black.
 If this doesn’t bother you, though, absolutely go this route to save some steps!
 Keep in mind, if you lay down a lighter wallpaper on the inside of the cabinet it will create a slightly darker interior, as the black brown color will bleed through a bit.
 I did recently use black stain on another IKEA black-brown piece and that worked well, so you can also consider that route (though I despise working with stain myself!).